KGUN 9NewsCommunity Inspired JournalismCochise County News

 "It's been over two years of hell,” Singler said.

-Ramsey Canyon Inn owner Scott Kepner says the complaints started in 2024, three years after he purchased the property.
+Ramsey Canyon Inn owner Scott Kepner says the complaints started at the end of 2023, two years after he purchased the property.
 He says the Cochise County Sheriff's Office didn’t cite them on their multiple visits out to the canyon for noise complaints.
 Kepner says parking complaints were addressed when the county put no parking signs up along the road.

 “I didn't create a wedding venue.
 I bought a bed and breakfast that has historically hosted weddings for a very long time,” he said.
 “It is impossible to operate and conduct business in the current environment that we're in.
 Most people believe that we're already closed or that we've already been shut down, which is unequivocally untrue.
 Most of our wedding clientele fear that we will be shut down.”